hlong24399/mario/README.md

 arrays.
 Of course, to do the file processing you may use any of the standard C++ IO

 classes.

-For this assignment, you may work in groups of NO MORE THAN TWO.
-Group

-members will receive the same grade regardless of individual contributions, so choose

-wisely.

-Develop using VSCode and make sure your code runs correctly with g++ using the

-course docker container.

 <a name="br5"></a>